 I have a wide range of theological interests.
 I am trained in philosophical theology, broadly defined, and particularly continental philosophy of religion but I am increasingly sympathetic to and work with more analytic sources and scholars.
 I am a systematic/constructive theologian and I specialise in the image of God/theological anthropology and eschatology.
 I also maintain a strong interest in religion and science with a focus on Science and Technology Studies, and evolution and dabble in Christian ethics with topics like political theology and bioethics.
 Finally, I do some work in religion and culture with interests in aesthetics and secularisation.

 I am currently authoring my next book tentatively titled Death and Glory: Humanism, Transhumanism and Christianity.
-It is currently funded by two grants: Co-creating Ourselves?
-Deification and… read more
+It is funded by two grants: Co-creating Ourselves?
+Deification and Creaturehood in… read more

 MICHAEL BURDETT and VICTORIA LORRIMAR, 2019.
 Theological Reflections on Human Biotechnological Enhancement Studies in Christian Ethics.